 As you can see from this article, dandruff is something that can affect us all regardless of whether we have a mane full of hair or not.

 Although experiencing dandruff with a shaved head is annoying, it is not harmful to health and is a part of normal life.
 Let’s face it, most of us will experience dandruff at some point.

-Whilst dandruff itself is not harmful to our health, identifying the root cause of the dandruff could highlight a lifestyle choice that would benefit from a change.
+While dandruff itself is not harmful to our health, identifying the root cause of dandruff could highlight a lifestyle choice that would benefit from a change.

 Poor diet, low hydration levels, and lack of exercise and sleep can all contribute to dandruff.

 It is worth looking at your lifestyle to identify if positive changes can be made to help not only with your dandruff but also your overall well-being.

 These positive changes, along with our hints and tips on good shaving practices and the best pre-shave oils and post-shave moisturizers, will hopefully help you to nip your dandruff in the bud.
 For good!